 References made to adults and staff refer to all those who work with pupils in an educational establishment, in either a paid or unpaid capacity.
-This would also include, for example, those who are not directly employed by the school or setting e.g. Local Authority staff, sports coaches.
+This would also include, for example, those who are not directly employed by the school or setting, e.g. local authority staff, sports coaches, governors, or trustees.